-All hearing aids have been properly returned to the Hearing Aid Loan Bank between January 1, 2015 and December 31, 2015.
+Two (2) hearing aids were not properly returned to the Hearing Aid Loan Bank between January 1, 2016 and December 31, 2016.
+As per the hearing aid contract agreement, both families took responsibility for any loss or damage not covered by the hearing aid warranty.